*The views and opinions expressed by authors on this site do not necessarily represent those of the organisations they work for.

 Weh is a disability development worker currently working as a consultant to disability NGOs in Cambodia.
 He is a professionally trained physiotherapist who has completed a MA in Development Studies at the University of NSW.
 He has a diverse background, having travelled through remote parts of Asia, volunteered in an orphanage and adult shelter for people with disabilities in Vietnam, interned in India, and studied Mandarin in Beijing.
 He has previous experience in the NGO sector both in Australia and internationally in China, through Handicap International.

-Allison is a freelance writer with a background in NGO communications.
+Allison is a freelance writer and communications professional with broad experience in non-profit branding, content development and communications strategy.
 She is a contributor to Beacon, and her work has been published in Matador, Killing the Buddha, and In/Words Magazine & Press.
 She currently lives in Cambodia, where she drinks a lot of coconut water and even more iced coffee.
 For more Allison, visit her website.

 Daniel is a recent graduate of Pacific Lutheran University with a major in Communication and concentration in Journalism.
 He worked through college in TV, print and online media, and then moved to Seattle to take on an internship with the World Affairs Council where he handled press relations, videography and social media.
 Daniel taught himself web development in high school and has more than five years experience creating websites and online tools.
 He currently serves as an intern with Global Washington in Seattle.

 Laurie is a development worker currently based in Beijing, where he works as a technical consultant with ILO anti-trafficking projects.
 Laurie has also worked in public health and good governance development projects in China with the ILO and UNDP, and has a background in protection-related work in Australia.
 He has a Masters in International Relations, specialising in post-conflict studies.